 In our glossary you will find brief explanations of the most important terms used in clinical trials in cancer therapy.

-not responding to therapy
+not responding to a treatment/not treatable by the standard therapy

 Therapy that is used when the effect of a second-line therapy diminishes or its therapeutic success fails, e.g. a relapse occurs or metastases form

 Additional treatment after full surgical removal of a tumour in order to prevent a recurrence

 Unwanted accompanying events that occur when a treatment is administered in the correct way

 Acute lymphocytic leukaemia

 From other people; e.g. allogenic bone marrow transplant